-The Institute for Policy Integrity ("Policy Integrity") at New York University School of Law1 respectfully submits the following written comments to the Motor Carrier Safety Advisory Committee ("MCSAC") of the U.S. Department of Transportation's Federal Motor Carrier Safety Administration ("FMCSA") to consider during its meeting (June 12-13, 2017).
-FMCSA has tasked the MCSAC with recommending, pursuant to Executive Order 13,777, regulations for repeal, replacement, or modification.2 Policy Integrity is a non-partisan think tank dedicated to improving the quality of government decisionmaking through advocacy and scholarship in the fields of administrative law, economics, and public policy.
+The Institute for Policy Integrity ("Policy Integrity") at New York University School of Law respectfully submits the following comments to the Department of Energy ("DOE") regarding its obligation, pursuant to Executive Order 13,777, to evaluate existing regulations and identify some for repeal, replacement, or modification and as part of its implementation of Executive Order 13,771.
+Policy Integrity is a non-partisan think tank dedicated to improving the quality of government decisionmaking through advocacy and scholarship in the fields of administrative law, economics, and public policy.

 Executive Order 13,777 directs agencies to identify regulations that "impose costs that exceed benefits" and prioritize "outdated, unnecessary, or ineffective" regulations for repeal, replacement, and modification.
 It requires agencies to seek input on identifying such regulations from interested persons.
-Policy Integrity submits these comments to ensure that MCSAC stays focused on its mandate to identify outdated, unnecessary, ineffective, or net costly regulations for repeal, replacement, or modification, and does not instead prioritize recently promulgated and overwhelmingly cost-benefit justified rules identified by industry commenters.
+Policy Integrity submits these comments to ensure that DOE stays focused on its mandate to identify outdated, unnecessary, ineffective, or net costly regulations for repeal, replacement, or modification and does not instead prioritize recently promulgated and overwhelmingly cost-benefit justified rules identified by industry commenters.
 Policy Integrity offers three main comments:

 - First, retrospective review should prioritize reanalysis of regulations for which actual costs and benefits diverge significantly from predicted costs and benefits because of changing economic circumstances, new technological innovations, or emerging scientific understandings.
-Prioritizing retrospective review based purely on the volume of opposition from regulated entities-without consideration of regulatory benefits-is an irrational and inefficient approach. - Second, to the extent that other stakeholders suggest repealing rules by attacking cost-benefit methodologies, FMCSA should reaffirm that benefit estimates used in recent regulatory impact analyses, including the value of mortality risk
+Prioritizing retrospective review based purely on the volume of opposition from regulated entities-without consideration of regulatory benefits-is an irrational and inefficient approach. - Second, to the extent that other stakeholders suggest repealing rules by attacking cost-benefit methodologies, DOE should reaffirm that benefit estimates used in recent regulatory impact analyses, including the value of mortality risk reduction and the social cost of greenhouse gases, remain the best available estimates.